brakmic/OpenUI5_Table_Demo/README.md

 Currently there are no separate XML-Views and no Controller logic because the demo comprises of a single Shell instance with embedded widgets.

 <br />
-RequireJS starts the app in *advarics/app.js*
+RequireJS starts the app from *advarics/app.js*

 The steps are: